inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

    :end-at: dataLinkVisualizer.nodeFilter
    :language: ini

-This is what it looks like when we run the simulation:
+It looks like the following when we run the simulation:

 .. video:: Filtering2_v0613.m4v
    :width: 698